PaulCaruana/OFX/README.md

 ### Description

 Overseas Foreign Exchange (OFX) online converter.
 This permits users to get spot quote details for converting from one currency to another.
-See https://fluvid.com/videos/detail/_qerOIYQXyTmQy4-7 for screen recording of UI.

 **Please note**: I have used NextJS, TypeScript, Storybook and SWR when demonstrating this application in order to show how I would code a versatile and enterprise ready application.
 For a simple application like this, I could have